Trusted-Execution/.github/profile/ask_an_expert.md

 we'd like to ask.

 ## SGX
-General SGX Questions
+### General SGX Questions
-- Is the TCS signed?
+- Question:  Is the TCS signed?
 Specifically, is the TCS.OENTRY (Offset in enclave to which control is transferred on EENTER relative to the base of the enclave.) signed?
+- Answer:  At least in `sgx_hello`, the TCS is definately signed.

 ### Intel
+- What is Intel's roadmap for SGX?
+- Has Intel abandoned their signing process?
+What was their thinking around this?
+How can trusted computing embrace CPU-enfored (low-TCB) attributed code and get away from anonynmous code?
+- Does the TCS, specifically, TCS.OENTRY have to be signed?
+Is there any way around that?
+In other words, is there any way to jump to an arbitrary address inside an enclave?

 ### Linux Kernel SGX experts like Jarko

 ## Compiler